 Ruth earned her bachelor’s and master’s degrees from Indiana University.
 She has taught seventh grade language arts in Wawasee Middle School for four years.
 She is currently the district’s writing coach.

 Ruth says that she wanted to become a teacher because she wanted to have a positive impact on the lives of middle schoolers.
 “I like helping students see the power of their everyday stories and to learn how their words can make the world a better place.
 I consider myself among the most fortunate because I spend my days with children and adolescents, teaching them how to make sense of the world through reading and to impact the world with their voice through writing.”

 In her free time Ruth likes to read, write, take photos, walk, cook, and scrapbook.
-She and her husband Andy have three children.
+She and her husband Andy have four children.